montsieur/t1a1-workbook/README.md

 The main benefit of semantic markup is:

-- **Search Engine Optimization**: by allowing a browser to access and easily understand the contents of a webpage from a header, main body and/or content which is primarily used for SEO principles and practices.
+- **Search Engine Optimization**: by allowing a browser to access and easily understand the contents of a webpage from a header, main body and/or content which is primarily used for SEO principles and practices, assisting search engines to increase chances of a website's content to rank higher on the results page against the user's relevant keyword input.

 - **Accessibility**: enabling users with disabilities to access and interact with your a web page.
 By having meaning to an element/content, it is easier for users and developers to understand and interpret what each component functionality and representation.